a0/a0-tzmigration/docs/data/README.md

 When you call `tzversion.version_data()` on an instance, it will automatically download the linked zone for you, so it returns the version_data corresponding to the aliased zone.

-## The Timezone INDEX JSON structure
+## The Timezones index JSON structure

 You can programatically fetch the current known time zones with the following example code: